SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/opencti.md

     |Techniques|Intrusion-sets|
     |Data|Indicators|

-3. Find a Sekoia.io Indicator?
+4. Find a Sekoia.io Indicator

    Here is an example with an indicator
     - In **Sekoia.io**, search for the indicator `blog.google` in the Intelligence Page
         ![OpenCTI_search1](/assets/intelligence_center/opencti_indicator_search1.png){: style="width: 100%; max-width: 100%"}